Dunateo/SGBD/README.md

 ## **SQL Commands**

-form of the order: COMMAND.PARAMETER
+form of the order: COMMAND.PARAMETER dont forget the .

 * INSERT
   * LIGNE